Opinion

 8

-David Guy about 13 years ago
+David Guy over 13 years ago

 The preaching of hatred by Arabs to their children of the Jew, is the major obstacle to peace in the Middle East but the unquestioning acceptance of that hatred by Western supporters must be in the running for second place.